ehrpg/qstar/docs/crisis.md

 executed over multiple subsequent turns.
 Executing any other Action while this Action isn't completed yet cancels it.

+An action always costs at least 1 [AP][], unless an action specifically says otherwise.

 !!! example "Reloading a flintlock musket"
     Reloading a flintlock musket takes 10 [AP][].
 You can immediatly spend all your [AP][] on reloading.
 Each subsequent turn you can spend another 4